Hassan bin Attash: Joint Review Task Force

 On January 21, 2009, the day he was inaugurated, United States President Barack Obama issued three executive orders related to the detention of individuals in Guantanamo Bay detention camp.
 That new review system was composed of officials from six departments, where the OARDEC reviews were conducted entirely by the Department of Defense.
 When it reported back, a year later, the Guantanamo Review Task Force classified some individuals as too dangerous to be transferred from Guantanamo, even though there was insufficient evidence to justify charging them.
 On April 9, 2013, that document was made public after a Freedom of Information Act request.

 Hassan bin Attash was one of the 71 individuals deemed unable to be charged due to insufficient evidence, but too dangerous to release.

 Obama said those deemed unable to be charged due to insufficient evidence, but too dangerous to release would start to receive reviews from a Periodic Review Board.

 Periodic Review Board

 The first review wasn't convened until November 20, 2013.
 As of 15 April 2016, 29 individuals had reviews, but Hassan bin Attash wasn't one of them.
 Bin Attash was approved for transfer on April 13, 2022.

+Release

+Bin Attash and 10 other detainees were transferred to Oman on January 6, 2025.